linoscope/linoscope.github.io/content/posts/writing-a-game-boy-emulator-in-ocaml.md

   <img src="/images/camlboy-architecture-word-addressable.png" alt="camlboy architecture word addressable" title="camlboy-architecture-word-addressable">
 </div>

 Between the CPU and the bus, in addition to 8-bit data, 16-bit data can also be read/written.
-In this case, it would be nice if we could somehow "extend" the interface for 8-bit data read/write (`Addressable_intf.S`) with 16-bit read/write functions.
+To express this, it would be nice if we could somehow "extend" the interface for 8-bit data read/write (`Addressable_intf.S`) with 16-bit read/write functions.

 In OOP, you would